md-cs-student-unipi/Advanced-Programming/02-Runtime-systems.md

 3. execute op

 ### Instruction format
-- Byte alligned, the number that preceed an instruction indicates its byte position.
+- Byte aligned, the number that precede an instruction indicates its byte position.
 Each opcode occupies 1 byte.
 - JVM supports 3 addressing modes:
     1. Intermediate, with a constant as part of instruction;
     2. Indexed, with the index of the local var array;
     3. Stack, pop from the top of the operand stack.
-- JVM instructions are explicity typed (`iload`, `lload`, ..., `istore`, ...):
+- JVM instructions are explicitly typed (`iload`, `lload`, ..., `istore`, ...):
     - i int
     - l long
     - s short